MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warnings-by-compiler-version.md

 ## Warnings introduced in Visual Studio 2008 (compiler version 15.00.21022.08)

-These warnings and all warnings in later versions are suppressed by using the compiler option **`/Wv:14`**.
+These warnings, and all warnings in later versions, are suppressed by using the compiler option **`/Wv:14`**.

 | Warning | Message |
 |--|--|